Shopify/unity-buy-sdk/EXAMPLES.md

         // In this case, the cart will have 3 copies of the variant. cart.LineItems.AddOrUpdate(firstProductFirstVariant, 3);

-        // AddOrUpdate is overloaded to accept either a ProductVariant or a Product and the options which describe a particular variant.
-For example, here we are adding the variant with corresponding options
-        Dictionary<string, string> options = new Dictionary<string, string>() {
-            {"Size", "S"},
-            {"Color", "Ash"}
-        };

-        cart.LineItems.AddOrUpdate(products[0], options, 1);

         // The following will output the variant id which was selected by the above options Debug.Log("First line item's variant id is: " + cart.LineItems.All()[0].VariantId);
     });